rafaelrcamargo/from-reddit-to-shorts/README.md

 - Then the script will ask you for the subreddit you want to scrape, with that you the script will start scrapping the content and downloading the videos.

+> [!tip]
+> It works, may not be the most reliable thing in the world.
+But I think it can be of great value for folks looking to do something simmilar.

 ## Contributing

 - Feel free to contribute to this project, if you have any suggestions or improvements, please open an issue or pull request.